clarkgrubb/latex-input/apl/README.md

     @residue |
     @power   *

 The arithmetic operators can be dyadic (binary) or monadic (unary).
-There use is like in other languages.
+Their use is like in other languages.

 _plus_ `+` and _minus_ `-` are ASCII characters.